sassdavid/dotfiles/README.md

 ### How to personalize these dotfiles?

-Chances are you'll want to personalize some of these files, such as various Neovim settings.
+The [install-config](./install-config.example) lets you customize a few things but chances are you'll want to personalize more than what's there, such as various Neovim settings.
 Since this is a git repo you can always do a `git pull` to get the most up to date copy of these dotfiles, but then you may find yourself clobbering over your own personal changes.

 Since we're using git here, we have a few reasonable options.